 Florence is undoubtedly one of the most beautiful and culturally important cities in Italy.
-Above all, it is home to impressive painting, sculpture and is also architecturally of the utmost importance.
-In Italy, you have to experience Venice, Florence and Rome at least once.
+Above all, it is home to impressive paintings, and sculptures and is also architecturally of the utmost importance.
+In Italy, you have to experience Venice, Florence, and Rome at least once.
 So why not take a stress-free day trip to Florence by train?
 The early bird is already on the train at half past seven and can have an espresso at Florence’s centrally located main station, Santa Maria Novella, as early as ten o’clock.

 From 7:30 in the evening, it takes a little over two leisurely hours to arrive back in a surprisingly quiet and magical Venice.
 So eight hours in Florence, the city on the river Arno, will be quite something.

 Florence is located in the heart of Tuscany, about 260 km southwest of Venice, and can be reached by train at least once an hour during the day from the lagoon city on the Adriatic.
 There are regional trains, express trains, and high-speed trains, with the latter usually reaching Florence in just over two hours.